How to Pack Dishes While Moving

 How to Pack Dishes & Other Glassware for Moving

-Once you’ve gathered your dish moving supplies and reviewed some general packing tips, you can start packing your kitchen.
+Once you’ve created a moving packing list by room, gathered your dish moving supplies, and reviewed some general packing tips, you can start packing your kitchen.
 Here are some tips on packing dishes for moving!

 Declutter Your Kitchen

-To make the moving process easier and more organized, declutter your kitchen before you pack.
+To make the moving process easier and more organized, declutter your kitchen before you pack small appliances and dishes.
 Sell, donate, or throw out any damaged plates and glassware you no longer need so you can focus on packing the essentials and more fragile dishes.
-And since you may need a few dishes during the moving process, set aside durable kitchenware like Corelle dishes or plastic cups, bowls, plates, and silverware so they’re accessible when you need them.
+And since you may need a few dishes while you declutter to move house, set aside durable kitchenware like Corelle dishes or plastic cups, bowls, plates, and silverware so they’re accessible when you need them.

 Prepare Moving Boxes for Fragile Items